shiruken/hackintosh/README.md

 ### Enable the Graphics Card

-1. Use Clover Configurator to modify the `config.plist` on the EFI partition of `Macintosh SSD`
+1. Modify the Clover configuration on the EFI partition of `Macintosh SSD`
     * Boot
       * Remove the `-wegnoegpu` boot argument
       * Add the `agdpmod=pikera` boot argument